I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 Transgender people should not have to feel they need to live in the closet.
 They have the right to their humanity and life in the same way as anyone else does, yet they need to live their lives with a courage that often must go above and beyond what everyone else must deal with, in many respects.
 Every person who identifies as trans must be able to feel safe enough to live their respective truths and yet, in many pockets of the world, we still don't have that.

-It's my hope that with yesterday's Trans Day of Visibility, and with every other one after that, we can spread compassion and understanding among those who continue to embrace prejudice and discrimination.
+It's my hope that with every Trans Day of Visibility we can spread compassion and understanding among those who continue to embrace prejudice and discrimination.
 To quote the Lush campaign, trans rights are human rights; let's celebrate each other's humanity.